vtex/cli-plugin-template/README.md

 ### Step 3: Testing your plugin

+#### Testing your plugin alone
+At project root, run: `./bin/run`

+#### Linking and testing with Toolbelt

+Before the steps to link, you need to ensure that your plugin already is in the two places on the Toolbelt package.json: The "dependencies" and "plugins".
+If aren't, run:

+`yarn add ./{path-do-plugin}/cli-plugin-{name}`

+And manually add your plugin to "plugins" at toolbelt/package.json.

+Now, let's link:

 1. Run `yarn link` in your plugin project.
 2. Now, in the **cloned** Toolbelt directory, run `yarn link @vtex/cli-plugin-{name}`.
 3. Run `yarn watch` in both the cloned `vtex/toolbelt` and in the `plugin repo`.